 5.1 Navigational warnings should be provided in accordance with the standards, organization and procedures of WWNWS under the functional guidance of the International Hydrographic Organization (IHO) through its World-Wide Navigational Warning Service Sub-Committee (WWNWS-SC).

-5.2 Meteorological information should be provided in accordance with the World Meteorological Organization (WMO) technical regulations, recommendations, and procedures defined for the World-Wide Met-Ocean Information and Warning Service (WWMIWS) through the World-Wide Met-Ocean Information and Warning Service Committee (WWMIWS-C) of the Joint WMO-IOC Technical Commission for Oceanography and Marine Meteorology (JCOMM).
+5.2 Meteorological information should be provided in accordance with the World Meteorological Organization (WMO) technical regulations, recommendations, and procedures defined for the Worldwide Met-Ocean Information and Warning Service (WWMIWS) through the WMO Services Commission (SERCOM).

-5.3 Other urgent safety-related information should be provided by the relevant national or international authority responsible for managing the system or scheme.
+[5.3 Other urgent safety-related information should be provided by the relevant national or international authority.]

-5.4 SAR related information should be provided by the various authorities responsible for coordinating maritime search and rescue operations in accordance with the standards and procedures established by the Organization.

-5.5 Relevant national or international authorities should take into account the need for contingency planning.
+5.4 Relevant national or international authorities should take into account the need for contingency planning.